Tile Roofs: the 3 damaging factors of the sun, wind and rain…

 General Tile Roof Maintenance

-The concept of tile roof maintenance is wise to grasp if you own a rental property in Las Vegas or Henderson as it could help extend the roofs overall life.
-Most roofs in Vegas consist of tiles, a paper underlayment and plywood as the main components.
-The mastic, paint and sealant placed around the tiles, hip and joints protect the paper underlayment and plywood.
+If you own a rental property in Las Vegas or Henderson, the concept of tile roof maintenance is wise to grasp, as it could help extend the roof’s overall life.
+Most roofs in Vegas consist of tiles, a paper underlayment, and plywood as the main components.
+Other components of the roof are the mastic, paint, and sealant placed around the tiles, hips, and joints to protect the paper underlayment and plywood.

 1. Replace all broken tile on entire roof to match as close as possible.